woctezuma/steam-market/README.md

 > **NB**: In the future, if you notice that the program bugs out due to seemingly very strict rate limits, then it may be a sign that the cookie value tied to your session has changed.
-In this case, try to fill-in your cookie information with its new value.
+In this case, try to fill in your cookie information with its new value.

 > **NB²**: If you want to automate the creation and sale of booster packs, you may need:
 > 1. to have a [mobile authenticator app](https://github.com/Jessecar96/SteamDesktopAuthenticator) running in the background and auto-confirming market transactions,
-> 2. to fill-in more cookie information.
+> 2. to fill in more cookie information.
 I have been using the following entries, but you might not need to use all of them.
 Except for `steamLoginSecure` and `sessionid`, the values of the other entries are set in stone and do not need to be updated afterwards.
 >    ```json
 >    {